Estimated reading time: 5 minutes

 As John C. Maxwell states, “To be a leader, one must not only be out in front, but also have people intentionally coming behind, following the lead, and acting on the leader’s vision without coercion.”
 They need to influence people rather than control them.

 Leaders also need to be flexible, efficient and elicit trust.
 Good leaders don’t have to say a lot, and, in Maxwell’s words, they “don’t do work.”
 They hire the best people to work for them and empower them by helping to develop their leadership skills.

 After all, a team isn’t going to win if the different team members have different agendas.
 But streamlining processes and automating repetitive tasks will have a positive impact.

 How Good Leaders Can Improve the Construction Industry

 Some books talk about ways the best leaders can make everyone more competent, which applies to every industry, including construction.
 But how?

 Undoubtedly, the best tactical leadership guide I’ve ever come across is the award-winning Scaling Up: How a Few Companies Make It…and Why the Rest Don’t, which is a significant revision (75% new) of the business classic, Mastering the Rockefeller Habits by Verne Harnish.

 It shows how a company can run successfully using the leadership methodology discussed above.

 While it rarely happens overnight, four critical issues to scaling up are:

 It’s vital to have the right team with the correct core values.
 Ultimately, you need to attract the right people and keep them.

-This needs to be truly differentiated from companies you compete with, and it must matter to your customers (or potential customers).
+This needs to be truly differentiated from the companies you compete with, and it must matter to your customers (or potential customers).

 The drive to deliver must be there, and the execution must be flawless, regardless of obstacles.
 “Those who pulse faster grow faster,” says Verne Harnish.